EhsanGLB/hierarchicalRunsPython/README.md

 # hierarchicalRunsPython
-This is a combination code to generate hierarchical cases to run written based on python 3 and foam-extend-4.1.
+This is a combination code to generate hierarchical cases to run written based on Python 3 and foam-extend-4.1.

 ## Installation
-It is working on foam-extend-4.1
+It is working on all versions.
 ```bash
 git clone https://github.com/EhsanGLB/hierarchicalRunsPython.git
 ```